-The goal for children attending its 48 kindergartens and eight full-day childcare centers is that they make the transition to school as confident and competent learners, inspired for active learning and supportive of inclusion.
+The goal for children attending its 48 kindergartens and eight full-day childcare centres is that they make the transition to school as confident and competent learners, inspired for active learning and supportive of inclusion.

 Why communication between school and parents is important (and how SMS helps)

 An important part of providing this goal is effectively connecting with parents aka whānau (parents and family).
-This can be hard, especially for teachers, when communications are not face-to-face A key element of the communication strategy is Info-Txt, which is an integrated text messaging facility from Infocare Systems using technology from Bulletin (from the MessageMedia Group).
+This can be hard, especially for teachers, when communications are not face to face A key element of the communication strategy is Info-Txt, which is an integrated text messaging facility from Infocare Systems using technology from Bulletin (from the MessageMedia Group).